davchi15/Waveshare-Environment-Hat-/README.md

 Bash
 sudo apt update
-Bash
 sudo apt install python3-tk python3-venv i2c-tools -y
 3. Verify Hardware Connections
-Check that your Pi can successfully communicate with the sensors on the I2C bus:
+Check that your Pi can successfully communicate with the sensors on the HAT:

 Bash
 i2cdetect -y 1
 You should see a grid of numbers output in the terminal.
-Look for these specific hardware addresses to confirm your sensors are online:
+Look for these specific hardware addresses to confirm your HAT is online:

 0x68 (ICM20948 Motion)